How ConsumerAffairs uses cookies

 The impact of inflation on loan principal

 Inflation impacts loan principal by making it easier to pay off a fixed-rate loan over time.
-As prices rise, the dollars you use to repay your loan lose value, so your monthly payments feel smaller in the future even though the payment amount stays the same.
+As prices rise, the dollars you use to repay your loan lose real value, so your monthly payments feel smaller in the future even though the nominal value stays the same.

 For example, if you have a $100,000 mortgage at a 6% interest rate on a 30-year term, your monthly payment doesn’t change.
 But after 30 years with 3% average inflation, those dollars don’t buy as much as when you first took out the loan.
 That means you pay back the loan with money that is worth less over time.